AlexBocken/mykb/docs/anki_sync_server.md

 # Anki Sync Server
 With the new versions of Anki, `anki` now provides an integrated sync-server feature, allowing for up-to-date scheduler versions as long as anki on the server is also updated regularly.
 Other implementations such as [Anki Sync Server](https://github.com/dsnopek/anki-sync-server) might be less resource intensive but need to be updated separately to allow for newer scheduler versions.
 This requires quite a bit of memory, but a lot if it is shared.
-If you run anything else using python (very likely), running this sync server in addition should maybe an additional 100-200M.
+If you run anything else using python (very likely), running this sync server in addition should maybe require an additional 100-200M.

 ## Installation
 Install anki: `paru -S anki`